-Open dismembered pyeloplasty for repair of uteropelvic junction obstruction (UPJO) in children is the standard of care, however in recent years there has been a paradigm shift towards minimally invasive repair in the form of pure laparoscopic followed by robotic assisted laparoscopic pyeloplasty (RALP).
-Minimally invasive pyeloplasty (MIP) for correction of UPJ obstruction in children (laparoscopic or robotic assisted) has significantly improved the postoperative management of these patients.
-In general, the benefits of MIP include: faster recovery in the form of shorter hospital stay, decreased post-operative pain, and improved cosmesis.
+Open dismembered pyeloplasty for repair of uteropelvic junction obstruction (UPJO) in children is the standard of care; however, in recent years, there has been a paradigm shift towards minimally invasive repair in the form of pure laparoscopic followed by robotic-assisted laparoscopic pyeloplasty (RALP).
+Minimally invasive pyeloplasty (MIP) for correction of UPJO in children (laparoscopic or robotic-assisted) has significantly improved the postoperative management of these patients.
+In general, the benefits of MIP include faster recovery in the form of shorter hospital stay, decreased postoperative pain, and improved cosmesis.
 In the past 10 years, robotic surgery has arguably become adopted faster than pure laparoscopy given its flatter learning curve.
-Varda et al. found in their review of utilization trends that RALP has increased 29% annually.
-In a single center experience by O'Brien and Shukla, they determined that a surgeon could reasonably make the transition from open to robotic assisted pyeloplasty.
-Robotic assisted laparoscopic pyeloplasty has been applied to the pediatric population with UPJO, and RALP has been deemed a safe and viable option to the open approach.
+In their review of utilization trends, Varda et al found that RALP has increased 29% annually.1 In a single-center experience by O'Brien and Shukla, they determined that a surgeon could reasonably make the transition from open to robotic-assisted pyeloplasty without having formally trained or being experienced in a RALP.2 This has been applied to the pediatric population with UPJO, and RALP has been deemed a safe and viable alternative to the open approach.

-Previously published literature suggests that minimally invasive techniques allowed patients a faster recovery and an early discharge home.
-Nevertheless, not many studies have looked at the rates of early readmission and predictive factors for early rehospitalization following RALP.
-Furthermore, the factors associated with early discharge remain uncertain and many clinicians question whether early discharge of children that underwent RALP is safe.
-Therefore, we sought to examine the factors associated with early discharge ( $\leq$ 24h) and early readmission in these patients.
+Previously published literature suggested that minimally invasive techniques allowed patients a faster recovery and an early discharge.
+Nevertheless, not many studies have looked at the rates of early re-admission and predictive factors for early re-hospitalization following RALP.
+Furthermore, the factors associated with early discharge remain uncertain and many clinicians question whether early discharge of children who underwent RALP is safe.41 Therefore, we sought to examine the factors associated with early discharge (≤24h) and early re-admission in these patients.